Laws and rules

 This section provides highlights of rule-related projects to keep you informed and engaged.
 They are organized by anticipated effective dates, with the earliest listed first.

 - Eating Disorder Treatment and Recovery (EDTR) designation.
 These standards will be new to Colorado and require designations for providers of EDTR services based on the level of care they provide.
+This rule packet is currently being reviewed by the State Board of Human Services (SBHS).
+Please find the most current documentation and information on the SBHS website.

 - Impacted Rule Volume(s): Provider Rules